Subin-Vidhu/2024/Complete SQL + Databases Bootcamp/Readme.md

     select emp_no, salary, sum(salary) over (partition by emp_no order by emp_no rows between 1 preceding and 1 following) as total_salary from salaries order by emp_no;
     ```

-Kind of ending the course at this point, as more important topics need to be discovered
+Kind of ending the course at this point, as more important topics need to be discovered.